 - Definition

 - Percent of Total Teacher FTE with Master's and higher degree.

+- Master's Degree Teacher: Tachers with DegreeSequenceNumber > 4.

 - All Schools

 - $\circ$ Formula

 - ((Teacher FTE with Master's degree or above) ÷ (Teacher FTE)) × 100

 - High Poverty Schools

 - o Formula

 - (Total Teacher FTE with Master's degree or above for schools with a Low Income Fall Enrollment percent of 75% or greater) ÷ (Teacher FTE) × 100

 - Low Poverty Schools

 - o Formula

 - (Total Teacher FTE with Master's degree or above for schools with a Low Income Fall Enrollment percent of 25% or less) ÷ (Teacher FTE) × 100

 - At the State level: This metric should be disaggregated by High Poverty and Low Poverty schools.
-The difference between the rate at High Poverty and Low Poverty schools should be calculated and displayed in the same table:

-- (Rate for High Poverty Schools Rate for Low Poverty Schools) = Difference